 In addition, there is less likely to be competition for water resources for animals that rely on rain-fed forage.
 Well-managed pasture operations also have lower grey water footprints (the water required to manage pollution) than factory farm or feedlot operations.
 It should be noted that the only way to precisely measure water use in a particular operation is to conduct farm-level water use audits or water footprint assessments.

-Because meat and animal products have such a high water footprint, eating lower on the food chain can be a good strategy for reducing the amount of water required to meet daily dietary needs.
+Because meat and animal products have such a high water footprint, eating lower on the food chain can be a good strategy for reducing the water footprint of food required to meet daily dietary needs.
 It is also worth noting that while most produce has a lower water footprint than meat, certain items like nuts can have high irrigation requirements.
 This was especially problematic during the extreme drought in California due to the water required to keep nut trees healthy and producing.

 Given all the water requirements of agriculture, there are more sustainable farming methods that strive to take water conservation into account, which can make farms more resilient to water issues like drought and competition for water resources.